YoruAkio/GTDashboard/README.md

 - `MIDTRANS_CLIENT_KEY`: The API key for your MidTrans account.
 - `MIDTRANS_CLIENT_SECRET`: The API secret for your MidTrans account.
 - `NEXT_PULIC_API`: The API key for your Next Public API.

-You can copy the `.env.example` file and rename it to `.env` to set these variables.

 ## Features